What is RTI?

 Curriculum Leadership Institute is an expert in Tier I

 For Tier I, school districts must identify the core curriculum expected of the complete student body.
-CLI has had more than twenty years’ experience helping districts analyze curriculum to determine what is essential and focused for each grade level and course.
+CLI has had more than 25 years of experience helping districts analyze curriculum to determine what is essential and focused for each grade level and course.
 CLI also recognizes that creating the curriculum isn’t enough; we must be able to create and document aligned instructional planning resources and assessments as well.

-• Download a free sample of what good curriculum looks like.
+Click here to download a free sample of what effective curriculum looks like.